esphome/esphome-docs/components/sensor/xiaomi_miscale.rst

   - **name** (**Required**, string): The name for the impedance sensor.
   - All other options from :ref:`Sensor <config-sensor>`.

+- **clear_impedance** (*Optional*): Clears the impedance information if a weight reading without impedance is received. **Only available on MiScale2**
+   Useful in the below example if a person steps onto the scale without waiting for the complete measurement.
+Without setting the flag the impedance reading of the measurement before will be used for the currently measured person.

 Configuration example with multiple users:
 ******************************************